haberdashPI/navy_wordstream/README.md

 If you installed Juno (see above) just run `run_wordstream.jl` in Juno.
 Make sure you have the console open (Julia > Open Console), as you will be prompted to enter a number of experimental parameters.
-Also note that important warnings and information about the experiment will be written to console.
+Also note that important warnings and information about the experiment will be written to the console.

-Alternatively, if you have julia setup in your `PATH`, you can run it from the console by typing `julia run_wordstream.jl`.
+Alternatively, if you have julia setup in your `PATH`, you can run it from a terminal by typing `julia run_wordstream.jl`.
 On mac (or unix) this can be shortened to `./run_wordstream.jl`.
 You can get help about how to use the console verison by typing `julia run_wordstream.jl -h`.